mlb-rs/mlbt/README.md

 - `:`: activate date picker

 With the date picker active, input a date in the form of `YYYY-MM-DD` and press `Enter`.
 This will display the schedule for that day.
+To view games for the current day, input `today`.

+To switch the team displayed in the box score:

+- `h`: home team
+- `a`: away team

 ### Gameday

 Press `2` to activate this tab.

-Each pane can be toggled on and off using:
+By default, the `info` and `pitches` panes are shown.
+However, each pane can be toggled on and off using:

 - `i`: info pane
 - `p`: pitches pane